pjain9696/image_captions_generator/README.md

 ## 4. Inferences

 * Training on a larger corpus of images could potentially improve performance.
-Since I have used Google Colab for training and there is a cap on Google Drive storage limit, I have used Flickr8k dataset, but we could upgrade to Flickr30k or COCO dataset for access to more training samples.
+Since I have used Google Colab for training and have exhasuted the storage limit on Google Drive, I have used Flickr8k dataset, but we could upgrade to Flickr30k or COCO dataset for access to more training samples.

 * Training for 40 epochs lead to overfitting on training data, so I had changed number of epochs to 20 from run #3.
 We have incorporated regularization techniques like L2 regularizer and Dropout but they do not seem to help after a certain degree.

 * Training for full vocab size .ie. not dropping any words in training data lead to better performance.

-* As mentioned above, keeping a low max_len lead to stable predictions
+* As mentioned above, keeping a low max_len lead to stable predictions.

-* Increasing the number of units in RNN Decoder helps in better performance.

 * BLEU scores are better while using Beam Search as compared to Greedy Search.
 Increasing the beam width (currently 3) can further improve the performance marginally.
 However, considering more beam samples at every step would come at higher computation expense.